Terasology-Archived/TerasologyEdu/README.md

 All interested contributors should read the [Contribution Guideline](CONTRIBUTING.md) prior to contributing to this repository.

 ## License
-TerasologyEdu is licensed under Apache 2.0 License
+TerasologyEdu (A Terasology Project) is licensed under Apache 2.0 License